NickMcConnell/AngbandPlus/readme_eng.txt

 ---- Auto pickup

-At first, please make file named "picktypr.prf" or "picktype-(character's name).prf" in the directry same as your user preference file is, It is in ~/.angband/Hengband/ if UNIX,or hengband/lib/user/ if other OS.
+At first, please make file named "pickpref.prf" or "pickpref-(character's name).prf" in the directry same as your user preference file is, It is in ~/.angband/Hengband/ if UNIX,or hengband/lib/user/ if other OS.

-picktype.prf is read every time. picktype-(character's name).prf is read only when the player name is (character's name).
-Priority is given over picktype.prf. picktype-(character's name).prf is later,
+pickpref.prf is read every time. pickpref-(character's name).prf is read only when the player name is (character's name).
+Priority is given over pickpref.prf. pickpref-(character's name).prf is later,
 These files are read at the time of starting of a game.
 By the '$' command It can reread.
 When you want to have come to rewrite a file during a play Probably, it will be convenient.